 Alex Trebek’s cancer journey

 On March 6, 2019, Trebek announced to the public that he had been diagnosed with stage IV pancreatic cancer, a cancer that is notoriously difficult to treat.
 Stage IV pancreatic cancer has a median survival time of around 3 to 6 months, which means that most people live only 3 to 6 months from the time of their diagnosis.
-With September drawing near, Trebek is well on his way to defying the odds.

 In several recent interviews, Trebek has also expressed that his cancer has been responding well to treatment.
 In one interview with People magazine in May, he said that it was “mind-boggling” how the chemotherapy had reduced his tumors so effectively.